History of Christianity in Sussex: Early history

-After the Roman conquest of AD 43, the Celtic society of Sussex became heavily Romanized.
+After the Roman conquest of AD 43, the Celtic society of Sussex became heavily Romanised.

-The first written account of Christianity in Britain comes from the early Christian Berber author, Tertullian, writing in the third century, who said that "Christianity could even be found in Britain."
+The first written account of Christianity in Britain comes from the early Christian Berber author, Tertullian, writing in the 3rd century, who said that "Christianity could even be found in Britain."
 Emperor Constantine (AD 306-337), granted official tolerance to Christianity with the Edict of Milan in AD 313.
 Then, in the reign of Emperor Theodosius "the Great" (AD 378–395), Christianity was made the official religion of the Roman Empire.

 When Roman rule eventually ceased, Christianity was probably confined to urban communities.
 At Wiggonholt, on a tributary of the River Arun, a large lead tank with repeated chi-rho motifs was discovered in 1943, the only Roman period artefact in Sussex found with a definite Christian association.
 It may represent a baptismal font or a container for holy water, or alternatively may have been used by pagans.